andifalk/secure-oauth2-oidc-workshop/bonus-labs/micronaut-server-app/README.md

 #### Step 4: Secure the endpoint

-Look into the class _micronaut.server.app_ to see how the only REST endpoint is secured and the details of the JWT based principal are read and returned:
+Look into the class _micronaut.server.app.HelloController_ to see how the only REST endpoint is secured and the details of the JWT based principal are read and returned:

 ```java